Robust quantum compilation and circuit optimisation via energy minimisation: Introduction

 In conventional computing, compilers are essential to translate programs into efficient low-level instructions for execution at the hardware level.
-Quantum computers will also benefit greatly from efficient compilation, but the nature of the compilation goal depends on whether the quantum machine is a near-term device or a fully fault-tolerant, code-protected quantum processor.
-For the latter typically only a limited non-universal family of operations can be performed directly on encoded data, so that other (usually non-Clifford) operations must be performed with the use of additional resources such as magic states~\cite{Bravyi2005,Li2015,Cambell2017}.
+Quantum computers will also benefit greatly from efficient compilation, but the nature of the compilation goal depends on the nature of the machine.
+In the immediate future we are entering the so-called NISQ era of noisy, intermediate scale quantum devices~{\cite{preskill_nisq}}.
+In the further future we expect to see the emergence of fully fault-tolerant, code-protected quantum processors which can be regarded by programmers as error-free.

+For fault-tolerant devices, typically only a limited non-universal family of operations can be performed directly on encoded data, so that other (usually non-Clifford) operations must be performed with the use of additional resources such as magic states~\cite{Bravyi2005,Li2015,Cambell2017}.
 Therefore the priority for computation will be to minimise the number of these expensive resource-consuming gates.
 Substantial efforts have been made to understand how to minimise the number of non-Clifford gates, such as $T-$gates, that are required to perform a given task~\cite{Gosset2014,Ross2016,Amy2016,Heyfron2017,Nam2018}.

 For the era of Noisy Intermediate Scale Quantum (NISQ) devices, the priorities for compilation will be different.
 Here we may expect that information is stored without the full protection of error-correcting codes and that therefore the difficulty that codes cannot permit universal operations does not arise.
 Rather, the costly gates are those with the greatest error burden.
 Typically these are two-qubit gates (and higher degree gates) in today's prototypes, while single-qubit gates are higher fidelity~\cite{Barends2014,Harty2014,Lucas,Wineland}.
 Moreover a given physical device will have certain operations that are native to it, so that e.g. it may be that a control-{ NOT} is impossible to implement directly but is instead realised though a parity-dependent phase shift together with additional single-qubit gates.
 Furthermore the device will have a native connectivity: certain qubits will be able to directly link to others, for example in a two-dimensional nearest-neighbour topology or a more flexible networked architecture~\cite{Nickerson2014}.
 Thus one would wish to compile directly to the device's native gate set and connectivity.